-When submitting your manuscript, it's important to read the agreement before clicking your acceptance.
 You may inadvertently forfeit your copyright in such agreements.

-Prior to accepting, take a screenshot of the agreement for your records in case a copy is not provided.
+Before accepting click-through terms, take a screenshot of the agreement for your records in case a copy is not provided.

 There is not a universal consensus on the definition and terminology for problematic publishers and journals.
 They are commonly referred to as "predatory publishing" and share some key characteristics: